josuneha/AzureBigData-analytics/HOL/Hands-on lab step-by step - Big data and visualization.md

     SELECT * FROM FlightDelays
     ```

-13. Once completed you will see the results displayed as a table.
+1. Once completed you will see the results displayed as a table

     ![In the Results table has the following columns of information: OriginAirportCode, OriginLatLong, Month, Day, Hour, Carrier, DelayPredicted, and DelayProbability.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image174.png "Results table")